Scanners II: The New Order: Production

-The film was shot in Montreal in December of 1989.
+Pierre David who produced the original Scanners film as well as several other David Cronenberg films had been interested in a follow-up to Scanners beginning with development on a TV series in the early 80s that ultimately never came to be.
+After partnering with producer René Malo of Malofilm who bought the sequel rights from David, Scanners II: The New Order was set to be shot back to back with Scanners III: The Takeover.
+The film marked the theatrical directorial debut of Cinematographer Christian Duguay, who up to that point had mostly directed episodes of TV series Crossbow.
+Duguay initially turned down the offer to direct as he was uninterested in science-fiction or horror material and didn't like the script, but Malo eventually convinced Duguay he could lend his own vision to it.
+After original Scanners effects artists Chris Walas and Stephan Dupuis proved unavailable, Mike Smithson was hired to supervise the effects team, but due to a rushed two month schedule often had to pare down the effects as the script called for more head explosions than would have been feasible in such a compressed amount of time, leading the team to find alternate ways of showcasing Scanner abilities.
+The film was shot in Montreal in December 1989.
+During the eleven week shoot, temperatures were pushed down to forty degrees below zero which caused production to be shut down for a day.

 Release

 The film was released on VHS by 20th Century Fox Home Entertainment and Media Home Entertainment in the U.S. and in Canada by Malofilm Home Video.
 A DVD version of the film is included in the Scanners Trilogy box set released only in Europe by Starz Home Entertainment.
 Shout!
 Factory's new horror label Scream Factory released a Region 1 DVD/Blu-ray edition on September 10, 2013.

 Reception

 In a review of the Scanners II / Scanners III double feature combo pack, Creative Loafing commented that the original Scanners was one of David Cronenberg's weaker films and that the sequels failed to effectively build on its premise.
 Citing "a weak script, poor acting and middling effects", the reviewer gave it one and a half stars.

+In an article for Bloody Disgusting ranking all five of the Scanners films, Daniel Baldwin called Scanners II the weakest film in the series, citing the poor writing and unnecessary subplots, but praised the special effects and some of the cast performances.